Vantiv/vantiv-sdk-for-python/docs/source/transactions.rst

         :var actionReason: String or Number
         :var amount: String or Number
+        :var cnpTxnId: String or Number
         :var customerId: String or Number
         :var id: String or Number
-        :var litleTxnId: String or Number
         :var payPalNotes: String or Number
         :var reportGroup: String or Number
         :var surchargeAmount: String or Number